billxu0521/Omeka-S-module--ContentReader/README.md

 -----
 After install module, `ContentReader` will auto show in `item` page.`ContentReader` is a read-tool that has two windows, the right side can be used to view the content, the left side can view the media(\*.png,\*.jpg or \*.pdf).The sort binding of the two windows is through the properties 'content' and the sort of 'media'.It is recommended that the paragraphs of the content of `item` are in the same order as the media of `item`.

+* for pages
+you can add new block `ContentReader` in pages setting, ContentReader of page can get all item in your sites.

 Warning
 -------